bafrimpong/Odoo-Test6/README.md

 # Odoo-Test6
-uestion 6 of Odoo interview process
+Question 6 of Odoo interview process

 This is the question of the Odoo interview process questions which is implemented in Ruby